luyanfei/kind-file-manager/README.md

 		});
 	</script>
 ```
 "/kindeditor/upload.do" is used for accpet file upload, and "/kindeditor/filemanager.do" is used for support client file manager.
-These two url can be changed by kindmanager.properties.
-Caution: All kindeditor's static javascript or css file can only be accessed through url beginned with "kindeditor/", this cann't be changed by configuration file.
+These two urls can be changed by kindmanager.properties.
+Caution: All kindeditor's static javascript or css files can only be accessed through url begin with "kindeditor/", this cann't be changed by configuration file.

 At last, you should add textarea element in your page:
 ```